-Dark and dense cookies that will remind you the best chocolate truffle…..gluten and dairy free!
+Dark and dense cookies that will remind you of the best chocolate truffle…..gluten and dairy free!

 Really?!
 I may have died and gone to heaven!

 Before having to cut foods out, these were one of my favorite cookies.
-Dark chocolate…if it hasn’t been made abundantly clear yet…IS MY FAOVRITE!!
+Dark chocolate…if it hasn’t been made abundantly clear yet…IS MY FAVORITE!!

 - If you are using stevia, I recommend NuNaturals Stevia…it does not have a noticeable aftertaste like many of the brands out there.

-Want some more cookie recipes?
-Here a could you could check out!
+Want some more gluten free cookie recipes?
+Here a few you could check out!

 - Gluten Free | Vegan Thumprint Cookies